 What should I expect during fresher’s week?

 Before arriving at university, it’s very likely that fresher’s week will be advertised to you through various media platforms.
 From these adverts, you’ll soon see that this week is generally chock full of fun activities and events and the opportunity to sign up to clubs and societies.
 Expect for there to be welcome signs and direction arrows and helpers in the form of student volunteers, all there to assist you with navigating the campus and its many dining halls and dormitories.

 It’s not all fun though!
 Be prepared during this time to have to collect your student ID and check-in to your accommodation, and perhaps even meet your tutors too.
 There may be meetings from the high-up university staff you have to attend, so make sure you note these in your diary, and take the opportunity to sign up to campus and city tours – and don’t miss out on the famous ‘fresher’s fair’ to.
 This is a campus-wide event that showcases everything the university has to offer in terms of clubs and societies and services such as healthcare and sports, and there’ll likely be representation from local businesses offering student discounts for signing up to phone tariffs or local restaurants too.
 All in all, there is plenty to keep any new student busy, so be prepared for an exciting week!

-To quickly review this information, unlock, download and complete the Lesson 1 Worksheet below.
-Then continue on to Lessons 2 and 3 to consider the ‘dos’ and ‘don’ts’ that help students make the most of the freshmen experience.
+To quickly review this information, unlock, download and complete the Chapter 1 Worksheet below.
+Then continue on to Chapters 2 and 3 to consider the ‘dos’ and ‘don’ts’ that help students make the most of the freshmen experience.